cory-weller/BIOL4585/08_using_HPC_clusters/README.md

   * the **largemem** queue is for jobs that need exceptionally large quantities of memory.
   * the **dev** is for developing and testing scripts on a small scale.
 This queue doesn't cost any core-hours when running, and is intended to be used to make sure code works, not for heavy use.
 After testing code in the **dev** queue, your tasks can be ran at the full scale on the other queues.

-## *SLURM* requests are formatted in `bash` scripts
+### *SLURM* requests are formatted in `bash` scripts
 The resource requests are usually included in the header of a `bash` script.
-View `example_1.slurm` and `example_2.slurm` to see how they are typically formatted.
+View the contents of `example_1.slurm` and `example_2.slurm` to see how they are typically formatted.
 The parameters in these example files are:

   * `--ntasks` followed by an integer, the number of cores requested
   * `--mem` followed by the memory requested, e.g. `8G` for 8 gigabytes, `120M` for 120 megabytes